WARNING!

 3. Duncan LPS (long polyp stony) coral - This one peeked out of its tube a few times but never opened.
 I think it is a goner.
 I removed it on 5/27/08 after the innards fell out.

-4. Star polyps - This coral stayed mostly shut for a few days but then recovered and is the only coral that is doing well.
+4. Star polyps - This coral stayed mostly shut for a few days but then recovered and was the only coral that is doing well.
 It fully opens within a few hours of the lights coming on and closes each night.
 Update 6/7/08: On 6/5/08, the colony had fallen off the rock while I was at work as the epoxy came off.
 They were damaged but within a few days were mostly as good as before.

 On 6/16/08, I got six more corals.

 1. Zooanthids - Two species on one rock.
 One is a beautiful orange and one is a larger green one.
 There are also three little feather dusters on the rock.
+Due to algae, by 2010, these zoos are really struggling to survive.
+I pull what algae I can each week.

 2. Brown mushroom corals - a small rock had three tiny brown mushroom corals on it.
 The two smaller ones seem to have faded away but the remaining one seems healthy.
 There are also two things on the rock.
 They look like snails except they never move, just a hard shell affixed to the rock.
 I cannot figure out what they are.
 There is also some pink stuff on this little piece of rock.
 It might be foraminiferans?

 3. Duncan LPS coral - Unlike the last one, this one has done great!
 He is an active feeder and opens up wide.
 Every few days, he looks all icky (closed up, discolored), poops out some brown waste, and then is better the next day.
 Around 7/18/08, this coral started to have "babies" growing out of its neck, about four of them.
 Eventually, they will become new mouths.
 By 8/14/08, the mouths are actively feeding but still small.
+By 9/12/09, there are about 20 mouths.
+Update 5/22/10: That was either an exaggeration, or Duncan has not grown in a while because I just counted 18 heads.
+In July, my tank seemed to be struggling and even the Duncan stopped coming out every day.
+I did not know what was wrong so I did a total cleaning of the 12 gallon tank on 7/31/10 including a 50% water change.
+The Duncan went downhill and started to die in early 2011, completely gone by September 2011.
+How could it go from thriving for two years to death?
+The algae in the tank were not causing it much trouble; I change the lights yearly; the water quality is the same as always.

 4. Pavona SPS (short polyp stony) coral - He said it was a Pavona but looking on-line, mine does not look like those.
 It seems to be doing well but they do not do much!
 The star polyps started to sting the SPS coral in August of 2008 so I finally moved the SPS coral over a few inches to the other live rock on 8/30/08.
 About 15% of it was burnt from the star polyps.
+In its new location, as of 9/12/09, the SPS coral has spread out over the rock about an inch.
+By 2010, it spread a few inches out from where it started.
+It was growing really well and then the front half of the original cells bleached for some reason in June of 2010.
+In November of 2010, it is starting to regrow over some of the dead parts.
+By 2011, the poor coral is 100% dead.

 5. Star polyps - I just loved my first star polyps so the guy "fragged" me off a nice piece of star polyps.
 They are doing well.
 On 6/28/08, when I cleaned out the tank, they closed up, not unusual.
 But, they took four days to open again!
 I thought I lost them but they seem fine.
 The star polyps have plopped their purple foundation down on to the live rock and have started to spread.
-They are growing fast.
+They were growing fast.

 6. Sun coral - It has an orange tube and yellow polyps that only come out at night.
 That guy must be fed because he has no symbiotic algae like most corals.
 I put him sort of in the cave on the floor.
 I have been trying to feed it at night but it almost never opens and then barely so.
 It seems these corals are hard to keep alive so it already be too late.
 As of 7/19/08, the sun coral is opening more at night.
 It has burst a few smaller heads out of its side and seems to be growing now.
 I feed it a few times a week and hope it is eating okay.
 In time, the sun coral opened less and less.
 I waited for it to open to feed it.
 When it did, it would not take the food.
 Eventually, it stopped opening at all.
 By October, I think it is pretty much dead.
 It was too hard to take care of for me.
 I feel really bad.
+By November 2008, all the sun coral flesh was gone.

 I found it interesting that my star polyps seem to be able to tell time.
 The older batch of them can tell anyway.
 That is because they shut up right before the lights go out at night.
 The only way they would know would be if they can tell time.
 The newer star polyps often stay open all the time as well as the Duncan.